Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 - Texas State's games this year have hit the over four times in eight opportunities (50%).

-- The Bobcats have turned the ball over four more times (18 total) than the Warhawks have forced a turnover (14) this season.
+- This year, the Bobcats have turned the ball over 18 times, four more than the Warhawks' takeaways (14).

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.